Loraine James: Career

 James continued to work on music during her spare time, producing a number of experimental electronic tracks.
 Starting 2015, she released many of these tracks on Bandcamp.
-In 2017, she self-released Detail before signing with electronic music record label Hyperdub.
+In 2017, she released Detail through Fu Inle Records, before signing with electronic music record label Hyperdub.

-In 2019, her Hyperdub-released debut album For You and I received significant attention and topped end-of-year lists in publications including The Quietus and DJ Mag, where it was named Favourite Album of the Year.
+In 2019, her Hyperdub-released album For You and I received significant attention and topped end-of-year lists in publications including The Quietus and DJ Mag, where it was named Favourite Album of the Year.
 The following year, James released two EPs; Hmm in July followed by Nothing in October, a four-track EP featuring a cadre of international vocalists such as Uruguayan singer Lila Tirando a Violeta, Iranian-born rapper Tardast, and HTRK's Jonnine Standish.
 In early 2021, she remotely collaborated with Dominican performance artist and dancer Isabel Lewis for CTM's 2021 virtual edition.

-Her second album, Reflection, was conceived during the COVID-19 lockdown after she had quit her teaching job to focus on music.
+Her album, Reflection, was conceived during the COVID-19 lockdown after she had quit her teaching job to focus on music.
 Released in June 2021, the experimental album encompasses a variety of genres and was lauded by critics.

 In February 2022, James announced that she had adopted the moniker Whatever the Weather and that an eponymous album would be released in April 2022.
 The lead single "17°C" and its accompanying music video were previewed.
 The following month, she released a collaborative EP with TSVI, titled 053.

-Her third release of the year, James' album Building Something Beautiful For Me was released on October 7, 2022.
+Her third release of the year, James' album Building Something Beautiful for Me was released on 7 October 2022 through Phantom Limb.
 It is an homage to American composer Julius Eastman and is inspired by a mix of his unreleased and previously available works.

+In 2023, James released Gentle Confrontation, which features guest appearances from KeiyaA, Ritchie, Corey Mastrangelo, Marina Herlop, Eden Samara, George Riley, and Contour.

+Under the pseudonym Whatever the Weather, James released Whatever the Weather II in 2025.